ee227c/ee227c.github.io/index.md

 ## Assingments and Grading
 Assignments will be posted on [Piazza](https://piazza.com/berkeley/spring2018/ee227c/home).
 If you haven't already, [sign up here](piazza.com/berkeley/spring2018/ee227c).
 Homeworks will be assigned ~every two weeks, and 2-3 problems will be selected for grading (we will not tell you which ones in advance).
-Assignments should be submitted through GradeScope, details to be provided shortly.
+Assignments should be submitted through [GradeScope] (https://gradescope.com/); the course is listed as EE227C, which you may join with entry code 9P5NDV.
 Students will be permitted two unexcused late assignments (up to a week late).
 Students requesting additional extensions should email Max.

 Grading policy: 50% homeworks, 10% scribing, 20% midterm exam, 20% final exam.